IsuruGunarathne/IsuruGunarathne/README.md

 ## Hey there! 👋

-I'm Isuru, a final year undergraduate at University of Moratuwa, Currently studying Computer Science and Engineering.
+I'm Isuru, a Software Engineer at Sysco LABS Sri Lanka.
+I graduated from the University of Moratuwa with a degree in Computer Science and Engineering.

 <!-- - 👋 I’m @IsuruGunarathne
 - 🌱 I’m currently learning React